matdombrock/life/README.md

 - Height is determined by counting the number of rows

 Note: comments are really only intended to be used at the top of the file.

-## Noise
-You can also generate pseudo-random noise as your starting "organism" by adding simply writing `sorg = noise`.
-This means that `noise`.
-This means that a `.sorg` file cant not be named `noise`.
-It is a reserved name.

 ## Example
 An example `.sorg` file might look like this: